KevinVandy/multi-monitor_calculator/README.md

 # multi-monitor_planning_tool
-A tool written in JavaScript that assists a user in planning their multi-monitor setup and search for potential monitors.
+A tool written in JavaScript and PHP that assists a user in planning their multi-monitor setup and search for potential monitors.

-view the new official beta at: https://www.kevinvandy.com/multi-monitor_planning_tool (recommended)
+View the new official beta at: https://www.kevinvandy.com/multi-monitor_planning_tool (recommended)

-view the old original alpha at: http://monitorplannerbeta.atwebpages.com/ (for legacy)
+View the old original alpha at: http://monitorplannerbeta.atwebpages.com/ (for legacy)

+# Next Planned Features That Will be Done Shortly

+Prebuilt setups from dropdown menu for inspiration (Using a get request link for each one),

+Remember how many monitors were active on a saved setup

 # Small Planned Features:

-tooltips for necessary things,
+More tooltips for necessary things,

-reorganize options, add more stat outputs,

-make bezzel width an option and reflect it in the monitor border width,

-add more set-up analysis stats,
+Add more set-up analysis stats,

 fix inconsistencies with "detect from custom resolution" and "custom" radio buttons,

-change some of the radio button options to select combo boxes instead (still to be pondered),

-depreciate the need for retrieving theta values (aspect ratio) from the html and just rely on the calculations from the resolution input (alomst there in the js)
+Add a copy URL button to make saving a link to your setup easier

 # BIG GOALS:

-prebuilt setups from dropdown menu for inspiration,

-Make the Monitors Draggable so that it will be possible to stack them vertically
+Design Overhaul to look more modern

+Optimize better for mobile,

-have better support for mixing english and metric units,
+Have better support for mixing english and metric units,

-optimize better for mobile
+Improve Loading Time, make more efficient,

+Remember monitor placement if they were dragged in a saved setup

 # Please comment if you have any issues or feature requests in the issues tab.